YanisJouanaud/GSPINNS/README.md

 # GSPINN_algorithm

-This repository also includes the functions to perform the Generalised Smoothing Physics Informed Neural Network: in the  folder, different scripts to run to test the different parts of the algorithm.
+This repository also includes the functions to perform the Generalised Smoothing Physics Informed Neural Network: in the version-with-classes folder, different scripts to run to test the different parts of the algorithm.

 ## User-specific model
 To use the GSA for a specific application, employing a specific model, we invite the user to create a new file within the folder `fun_example` and define the model.